Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 At the end, the kids got to spin a wheel for a little prize, and we didn’t even have time for the sculpture painting.
 There’s also a little café inside if you need a snack or caffeine boost.

-Our kids have actually been to a similar “profession play center” back in Taiwan where they grew up (see my article on traveling around Taiwan with kids).
+Our kids have actually been to a similar “profession play center” back in Taiwan where they grew up.
 The one in Taiwan was good as well, but significantly more crowded and expensive.